Wa-hoo! Celebrate Mario Day with deals on games, toys and more

 It's Mario Day!
 Yes, the side-scrolling, mustachioed, mushroom-stomping video game character officially has a day all to himself: March 10 (MAR10, get it?).

-There are plenty of games, toys, clothes and other Mario-themed merchandise out there to help you celebrate the day, but in honor of everyone's favorite Italian plumber, some major retailers such as Amazon, Walmart, Target and Gamestop are marking down classic Mario games for the week.
-Plus, a few stores are offering other Mario discounts, including a bundle with a Switch console and Mario controller at Walmart, 20% off Nintendo plush toys at Target, and a whole host of Nintendo accessory deals at Gamestop.
+There are plenty of games, toys, clothes and other Mario-themed merchandise out there to help you celebrate the day, but in honor of everyone's favorite Italian plumber, some major retailers such as Amazon, Walmart, Target and GameStop are marking down classic Mario games for the week.
+Plus, a few stores are offering other Mario discounts, including a bundle with a Switch console and Mario controller at Walmart, 20% off Nintendo plush toys at Target, and a whole host of Nintendo accessory deals at GameStop.
 We've found all the best deals and listed them below.
 Here we go!

 Games